 I wish my customers and potential customers alike could come along on some of my service calls.
 Then they’d see firsthand the nightmare installation problems I deal with on a daily basis, all of them caused by inexperienced or unlicensed companies.

-There are a million pizza places in just about every town, but only a few who knock it out of the park.
+There are a hundred pizza places in just about every town, but only a few who knock it out of the park.
 And just like with pizza, there only a few central vacuum installers who will do the job right the first time and give you the follow up service you deserve.
 And if you want to know who does the best installations, do what you do with pizza places and ask the locals for advice.
-Here's what your neighbors have to say.

 The image to the right is of an extremely poorly done central vacuum installation.
 The shocking thing is, it's not a rare occurance.
-I see stuff like this, when I'm on service calls, constantly.
+I see stuff like this far too often.

 Why are there so many sloppy and incorrectly done central vacuum installations?
 I've thought long and hard about this, and I've come up with only two possible explanations.

 The first is incompetence.
-The people who've done these installations simply can't do any better because they unable to.
+The people who've done these installations simply can't do any better because they are unable to.
 Since there are no training schools for central vacuum installation, and since many installations are done by other trades, such as carpenters or electricians, who don't specialize in this area, it's understandable, although not excusable, especially when they are charging for their work.

 The second is apathy.
 Many people simply don't care about the quality of the work they do.
-They know and are capable of better work, but they too lazy or thoughtless to do it right.
+They know and are capable of better work, but they are too lazy or thoughtless to do it right.
 These are the people who do a poor job and then jokingly exclaim, "You can't see it from my house".
 In case you aren't familiar with that expression, it means that they (the installer) don't have to look at it or deal with it after they leave.
 They are going to cash your check and be long gone, leaving you, the unsuspecting homeowner, with a substandard job and the headaches that go with it.

 People are either conscientious or they aren't.
 You can't train someone to care, so this problem is not correctable.
 Unfortunately, it's epidemic in the construction industry, and I see the results of it on nearly every other service call I am on.

 A good portion of the work we do is making right what others have done incorrectly, so if your current vacuum system doesn't seem to work very well, or if you are building a new home, and want to get it right the first time, give us a call.
 We've helped thousands of homeowners with their central vacuum systems, and we can help you.